lightspeedwp/lsx-customizer/README.md

 We've also made a fantastic [theme](https://lsx.lsdev.biz/) that work well with the LSX Customizer plugin.

 ## Gutenberg Compatible
 Have you updated to the new WordPress Gutenberg editor?
 We've got you covered!
-[The LSX Theme](https://lsx.lsdev.biz/) and all of its extensions have been optimised for the Gutenberg update.
+The LSX Customizer Plugin has been optimized for the Gutenberg update.
+Check out our [release post](https://lsx.lsdev.biz/lsx-blocks-available-on-wordpress-org/) on the update for more information.

 ## It's free, and always will be.
-We’re firm believers in open source - that’s why we’re releasing the LSX Customizer plugin for free, forever.
+We’re firm believers in open source - that’s why the [LSX Customizer](https://lsx.lsdev.biz/extensions/lsx-customizer/) is free, and that won't change.
+We are constantly maintaining and updating our extension so you have the latest and greatest abilities on your LSX Theme powered site.

+## LSX Customizer Documentation

+We have created extensive documentation on all of the LSX Customizer Plugin functionality.
+This means a hassle free installation and setup with no code requirements.
+Go to the [LSX Customizer Documentation](https://lsx.lsdev.biz/documentation/lsx-customizer/).

-## Support
+## LSX Customizer Help & Support

 We offer premium support for this plugin.
-Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/services/support/).
+Premium support that can be purchased [via our website](https://www.lsdev.biz/services/support/).

-Looking for an example of the LSX Customizer?
-Check out our [LSX Customizer demo](https://lsx.lsdev.biz/extensions/site-customizer/) for more information on available features.
+If you are experiencing issues with the LSX Customizer Plugin & have experience with Github, please log any bug issues you are having on the [LSX Customizer Github Issues](https://github.com/lightspeeddevelopment/lsx-customizer/issues/) page.

+You can also send an email to our Support Team at [support@lsdev.biz](support@lsdev.biz) if you have a request for the LightSpeed Development team.

 ## Installation